 + A job history demonstrating the candidate had previously worked as an Executive Assistant for five years, or equivalent experience of scheduling and supporting an executive

-+ Keywords I might search for: manag* schedule*, support* executive, Outlook, prepar* minutes
++ Keywords I might search for: manage* schedule*, support* executive, Outlook, prepare* minutes

 (Also in my sights would be locations, industry experience, titles, or other limiting factors if the original search pulled too many candidates.)